0errorszzz/DE-ads-performance/README.md

 Storage: Google BigQuery
 Visualization: Looker Studio

+## Problem Description
+In modern digital marketing, companies run advertising campaigns across multiple platforms such as TikTok Ads, Meta Ads, and Google Ads.
+However, it is often unclear which platform delivers the best return and what factors drive performance changes over time.

+This project builds an end-to-end data pipeline to analyze multi-channel advertising performance for the year 2024.
+The goal is to:

+- Compare the return on ad spend (ROAS) across different platforms
+- Analyze how conversion efficiency changes over time
+- Identify key periods where performance declines and understand the underlying causes

+By integrating data ingestion, transformation, and visualization, this project provides insights into how advertising effectiveness is influenced not just by spending, but by conversion behavior.

+The analysis reveals that performance fluctuations are primarily driven by changes in conversion rate rather than advertising spend.

 ## Data Source
 The dataset used in this project is sourced from Kaggle: [Ads Performance Dataset.](https://www.kaggle.com/datasets/tahirmohd/global-ads-performance/data)